mypiaware/virtual-radar-server-installation/README.md

 This VRS installation script allows the user to choose to install either the latest stable version or an under-development preview version.
 If wanting to change from one version to another, simply run the script again and choose another version to install.
 This script will cleanly remove whichever version was already installed by this script and then install the newly selected version.

 Although installing a preview version (versions 2.4.5 or 3.0.0) of VRS may solve the Mono issue, a preview version may introduce additional unforseen issues.
-Please use caution when installing a preview version.
+Please use caution when deciding to install a preview version.

 If any method of downgrading Mono has been found for the operating systems that need to have Mono downgraded, please kindly post instructions in the Issues section of this GitHub project.
 Thanks in advance!